guilhem-martin/mcp-agent-langchainjs/docs/blog/02-mcp-functions/mcp-functions.md

 Azure Functions Flex Consumption pricing is attractive for MCP servers:

-- **Free tier**: 1 million requests and 400,000 GB-s execution time per month
+- **Free grant**: 1 million requests and 400,000 GB-s execution time per month
-- **After free tier**: Pay only for actual execution time
+- **After free grant**: Pay only for actual execution time
 - **Automatic scaling**: From zero to hundreds of instances

-The free tier is generous enough to allow running a typical MCP server with moderate usage, and all the experimentation you might need.
+The free grant is generous enough to allow running a typical MCP server with moderate usage, and all the experimentation you might need.
 It's easy to configure the scaling limits to control costs as needed, with an option to scale down to zero when idle.
 This flexibility is why Functions is my personal go-to choice for TypeScript projects on Azure.

 ## Wrap up

 Hosting MCP servers on Azure Functions gives you the best of both worlds: the simplicity of serverless infrastructure and the power of the official Anthropic SDK.
-With just **three simple configuration steps**, you can take your existing Node.js MCP server and deploy it to a production-ready, auto-scaling platform.
+With just **one simple configuration step**, you can take your existing Node.js MCP server and deploy it to a production-ready, auto-scaling platform.

 The combination of MCP's standardized protocol and Azure's serverless platform means you can focus on building amazing AI experiences instead of managing infrastructure.
 Boom. 😎